On This Page[Hide][Show]

 - Conducting interviews or surveillance

 Receiving a denial of your long-term disability claim from Prudential can be devastating.
-Still, it is essential to understand the reason for denial, which can help you navigate the appeal process more effectively.
+However, it is important to understand the reason for the denial, which can help you navigate the appeal process more effectively.

-Prudential often denies long-term disability insurance claims for one of several key reasons:
+Prudential often denies long-term disability insurance claims for one of several main reasons:

-- Insufficient medical evidence is a common cause for denial.
-Prudential requires detailed and objective documentation demonstrating the claimant’s medical condition and limitations.
+- Insufficient medical evidence is a common reason for denial.
+Prudential requires detailed and objective documentation of the claimant’s medical condition and limitations.

-- Failure to meet the policy’s definition of disability can result in denial.
-Prudential evaluates the claimant’s ability to perform their occupation and may deny claims if they believe the individual can still work.
+- Failure to meet the policy’s definition of disability may result in a denial.
+Prudential evaluates the claimant’s ability to perform their job and may deny claims if it believes the individual can still work.

-- Incomplete or inaccurate claim forms and missing documentation can also lead to denial.
-Submitting all required information accurately and promptly is crucial.
+- Incomplete or inaccurate claim forms and missing documentation can also result in a denial.
+It is critical that all required information is submitted accurately and promptly.

-- Prudential utilizes a team of doctors, examiners, and experts to assess your disability, even if you provide medical evidence to support your claim.
+- Prudential uses a team of doctors, examiners, and experts to evaluate your disability, even if you provide medical evidence to support your claim.
 These professionals may be biased toward Prudential, and their findings could potentially harm or work against your claim.

 - Prudential may hire investigators to observe and document your daily activities through video surveillance so that they can use the footage to challenge the validity of your disability claim.